Book Translation Services

 - Any additional material to be translated: blurb, front & back matter, cover text, etc.

-For Audiobook Proofing:
+For separate Editing and Proofing:

 Why should I hire a freelance translator instead of a translation agency?

-Translation agencies are often fast — but speed can come at the cost of quality.
+Translation agencies are often fast, but speed can come at the cost of quality.
 Most use neural machine translation (AI) as a base and then have someone quickly review it (if at all).
-These translators are rarely specialists in book translation or literary translation, which is essential if you want your book to truly resonate — and sell.
+These translators are rarely specialists in book translation or literary translation, which is essential if you want your book to truly resonate and sell.

 I’ve worked with many authors who turned to me after receiving poor-quality translations from agencies.
 Unfortunately, the issues often become obvious only after early readers leave critical reviews.